Skip to main content

 How much does a Japan visa cost from Dubai in 2026?

 Japan visa fees vary by nationality and entry type.
-Indian passport holders currently pay no fee for a single-entry visa under the India–Japan bilateral agreement.
-For most other nationalities including Pakistani, Egyptian, and Bangladeshi passport holders, a single-entry visa costs approximately AED 110–120 and a multiple-entry visa costs approximately AED 215–220.
-Payment is in AED cash at the Japan Consulate in Dubai.
+Indian passport holders pay a reduced government fee (not waived) for a single-entry visa.
+For most other nationalities including Pakistani, Egyptian, and Bangladeshi passport holders, the standard government fee is JPY 15,000 single-entry / JPY 30,000 multiple-entry since 1 July 2026 (about fivefold higher — AED 365 single at the Dubai Consulate) plus the VFS service fee; confirm the current AED with VFS Global.
+Applications are submitted through VFS Global; confirm current amounts and payment methods on the VFS Global website.
 UAE nationals and many Western passport holders require no visa at all.

-Do Indian passport holders really get a free Japan visa from Dubai?
+Do Indian passport holders get a free Japan visa from Dubai?

 How long does Japan visa processing take from Dubai?

-Standard processing time is 5 to 7 business days from the day after document submission at the Japan Consulate in Dubai.
+A sticker visa submitted through VFS Global typically takes around 8 to 10 working days; the single-entry tourism eVisa is usually around 5 to 7.
 There is no express or priority processing option.
-The Consulate is open for submissions Sunday to Thursday from 9:00 AM to 12:00 PM.
-Business days exclude UAE weekends, UAE public holidays, and Japanese public holidays.
-OraVisa recommends applying at least 3 weeks before travel, and 4 weeks during peak Japan travel seasons such as cherry blossom season (March–April) and Golden Week (late April–May).
+Verify the current VFS centre hours on the VFS Global website.
+Working days exclude weekends, UAE public holidays, and Japanese public holidays.
+OraVisa recommends applying at least 3 to 4 weeks before travel, and more during peak Japan travel seasons such as cherry blossom (March–April) and Golden Week (late April–May).

-Can I pay the Japan visa fee by card or online?
+How do I pay the Japan visa fee?

 What is the difference between a single-entry and multiple-entry Japan visa?

 A single-entry Japan visa allows one continuous trip to Japan.
-If you leave Japan (for example to visit South Korea) and want to return, you need at minimum a double-entry visa.
-A multiple-entry visa allows unlimited entries within its validity period, which can be up to 3 or 5 years.
-For nationalities paying standard fees, the single-entry and double-entry visas cost approximately the same (AED 110–120), while the multiple-entry visa costs approximately AED 215–220.
+If you leave Japan (for example to visit South Korea) and want to return, you need a multiple-entry visa.
+A multiple-entry visa allows multiple entries within its validity period, which can be up to 3 or 5 years.
+For nationalities paying standard fees, the government fee is JPY 15,000 single-entry / JPY 30,000 multiple-entry since 1 July 2026, plus the VFS service fee — confirm the current AED with VFS Global.
 Multiple-entry visas are typically only granted to applicants with a prior Japan visa in their passport.

 Which nationalities in Dubai do not need a Japan visa?

-UAE nationals (Emirati passport holders) can enter Japan without a visa for stays up to 30 days under the Japan–UAE Visa Exemption Agreement.
+UAE nationals (Emirati passport holders) can enter Japan without a visa for stays up to 90 days (extended from 30 days on 1 July 2025; ePassport holders, subject to passport registration).
 Nationals of many other countries — including the UK, USA, France, Germany, Australia, Canada, and South Korea — also enjoy visa-free entry to Japan for short stays.
 For residents of Dubai holding these passports, no visa application or fee is required for tourist visits.
 If you hold a non-exempt nationality passport but live in Dubai, you must apply for a visa regardless of your UAE residency status.

 Need Expert Visa Assistance?